 You do not always have to believe what you see.

 You do not fall because you are weak, you fall because you think you are strong.

 You do not fatten pigs with pure water.

-You do not need a big stick to break a cock's head.
+You do not need a big stick to break a rooster's head.

 You do not need a whip to urge on an obedient horse.

 You do not stumble over a mountain, but you do over a stone.